 BUILDING H: The College Print Shop and Graphic Design offices are in this building.

-BUILDING I: Purchasing offices and facilities for the College is housed in Building I.
+BUILDING I: Purchasing offices for the College are housed in Building I.

 BUILDING J: The Wilson Early College Academy and classrooms for Basic Law Enforcement Training are located in this building.